jdtshin/Cyclistic/README.md

 ### Data Cleaning:
 1. Loaded the .CSV data folder containing all 12 datasets into Microsoft Excel using the **Power Query Editor**.
-2. Performed data cleaning in the Power Query Editor (Removing blank rows, removing duplicates, formatting data types). --Over 6,000,000 rows of data, over 4,000,000 after cleaning
+2. Performed data cleaning in the Power Query Editor (Removing blank rows, removing duplicates, formatting data types). --Over 6,000,000 rows of data, ~5,000,000 after cleaning
-3. Created a new column to calculate the duration of each ride (trip_duration) using Power Query's time subtract function (started_at - ended_at).
+3. Created a new column to calculate the duration of each ride (trip_duration) using Power Query's time subtract function (ended_at - started_at = trip_duration).
-4. Created a working column to use the Excel WEEKDAY() function to determine the day of the week for each ride.
+4. Created a new column to determine the day of the week using Power Query's add column/date/day/day of the week function.
+Then converted the data type to text and used find and replace to replace the returned values of 1-7 to their corresponding days (1 = Sunday, 2 = Monday, ...).
-5. Then created a conditional statement using the Excel IFS() function to calculate the day of the week based on the return value provided by the WEEKDAY() function (ex.
-IFS(cell=1, "Sunday", cell=2, "Monday",...).
-6. Created a pivot table using the cleaned data to discover insights, as well as to create data visualizations in Microsoft Excel
+7. Created a pivot table using the cleaned data to discover insights, as well as to create data visualizations in Microsoft Excel.

 ## 5. Analysis
 ### Microsoft SQL Server